department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/content-comprehension-conversation guide.md

 ## Situation-specific questions - 10 minutes
-- List as many different types of circumstances/scenarios in which you have been asked to provide a legal representative document?
+- List as many different types of situations in which you have been asked to provide proof that you're the Veteran's legal representative?

 _list responses on Mural_

-- What document did you provide for each of these circumstances?
+- What document did you provide for each of these situations?
-     - Was it the same or different document that you needed to provide in each of these circumstances?
+     - Was it the same or different document that you needed to provide in each of these situations?

 _list different document types and draw arrow to each scenario_